Jinja essentials

 Advanced Jinja in Rewst

 • Functionality: Efficiently creates new lists from existing ones, based on specific criteria.
-You can combine filters and conditions to produce concise, targeted lists.
+You can combine filters and conditions to produce concise, targeted lists, all in one Jinja expression.

 • Application: Tailors data selection in workflows, enhancing efficiency and precision.